NguyenAndrew/edd/README.md

 A: Referring to a world post ChatGPT and GitHub CoPilot

 P: I believe there are going to be different names for the AI assistants in the future.
-For this reason, I wanted to keep "AI Assistant generic".
+For this reason, I wanted to keep "AI Assistant" fix.